sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 ## 3.35 -> 3.36

-The `backend` Kubernetes service has been removed, so if you deploy with a method other than `kubectl-apply-all.sh`, a manual removal of the service may be necessary.
+The `backend` service has been removed, so if you deploy with a method other than `kubectl-apply-all.sh`, a manual removal of the service may be necessary.

 Follow the [standard upgrade procedure](../install/kubernetes/update.md) to upgrade your deployment.